yifattih/rmr-projection-client-browser/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
 about: A small task that is, most likely, part of an Epic.
 It will usually be labeled as `good first issue`.
+title: ''
+labels: ''
+assignees: ''

 ---

 <!-- Issue title should mirror the Task Title. -->